This film has been rendered extinct…

 My MUSIC RATING is 8 / 10.

 While Dinosaur is not the worst film in the Disney Animated Canon, it certainly is not the best.
-While the music and effects are great here, being Disney’s first foray into CGI, the characters, plot, and dialogue all suffer.
+While the music and effects are pretty good here, with a sweeping score and being Disney’s first foray into CGI, the characters, plot, and dialogue all suffer.
 What would have been a great short to put in front of another film is now expanded into a lackluster film that tried for spectacle, but settled for a generic story.
 This film would be great for young children, but for adults…

 Most other Disney Films would be a better choice for the whole family.